The desktop control room for planning, exceptions, and customer visibility.

 Planning depth without browser-tab sprawl

-Open waves, investigate inbound bottlenecks, review customer activity, and work through exceptions from one native workspace designed for dense operational detail.
+Open allocation runs, release generated picklists, investigate inbound bottlenecks, review customer activity, and work through exceptions from one native workspace designed for dense operational detail.

 Operational control for supervisors

-Warehouse, inventory, receiving, shipping, and customer workflows already live inside the same release-ready desktop shell with role-aware routing.
+Warehouse, inventory, receiving, putaway, picking, packing documents, shipping, workforce review, and customer workflows live inside the same release-ready desktop shell with role-aware routing.

 Supportable release discipline